Research programme

 Professor Thomas Widjaja has held the Chair of Business Information Systems since 2016.
 Previously, he gained his doctoral and postdoctoral degrees at TU Darmstadt.

-Research Area B "Innovation, transformation and organisation in the platform ecosystem" focuses on the implications of the platform ecosystem for the organisation and management of companies that operate within the platform ecosystem or come under its sphere of influence.
-Scholars in this area examine, on the one hand, the opportunities and challenges of established organisations and their leaders in adapting to the digital platform economy.
-On the other hand, this area analyses the organisational characteristics and implications of platform ecosystems as novel spaces for innovation and entrepreneurship.
+Research Area B "Innovation, transformation and organisation in the platform ecosystem" focuses on the implications of the platform ecosystem for organisation and management, particularly as it relates to the companies that operate and emerge within the sphere of influence of the platform ecosystem and the knowledge-intensive collaboration and innovation processes that unfold within the platform ecosystem.
 From a theoretical perspective, these projects are primarily anchored in organisational and innovation research, strategic management and entrepreneurship.

 Principal Investigators